-Insurers allow clients to choose multiple limits for accidental medical expenses add-on in the GPA policy.
+Insurers allow clients to choose multiple limits for accidental medical expenses add-on to the GPA policy.
 The default coverage limit offered by insurers is :

-10% of Sum Insured or 40% of Admissible Claim Amount or Actual Medical Expenses whichever is lower.
+10% of the Sum Insured or 40% of the Admissible Claim Amount or Actual Medical Expenses whichever is lower.

 The admissible claim amount is the amount payable under any of the 4 prime policy benefits – AD, PTD, PPD, or TTD.

 The default medical expenses extension covers IPD i.e. hospitalization claims only.
-Insurers do give coverage for OPD claims upon clients’ request but they regulate claim out-go by restricting each OPD claim with an upper limit, typically under INR 25K limit per OPD claim.
+Insurers do give coverage for OPD claims upon clients’ request but they regulate claim outgo by restricting each OPD claim with an upper limit, typically under INR 25K limits per OPD claim.

 Below are the few limits offered by insurers on accidental medical expenses –

-- 10% of Sum Insured or 40% of Admissible Claim Amount or Actual Medical Expenses whichever is lower (Default)
+- 10% of the Sum Insured or 40% of the Admissible Claim Amount or Actual Medical Expenses whichever is lower (Default)

-- 20% of Sum Insured or 40% of Admissible Claim Amount or Actual Medical Expenses whichever is lower (Higher)
+- 20% of the Sum Insured or 40% of the Admissible Claim Amount or Actual Medical Expenses whichever is lower (Higher)

-- 10% of Sum Insured or 25% of Admissible Claim Amount or Actual Medical Expenses whichever is lower (Lower)
+- 10% of the Sum Insured or 25% of the Admissible Claim Amount or Actual Medical Expenses whichever is lower (Lower)

 Few insurers offer fixed benefit limits for accidental medical expenses (For Example – INR 2,00,000 per claim) wherein they do not link the medical expenses benefit with AD, PTD, PPD, or TTD.